 What Is Ego Depletion?

-Addiction is an incredibly isolating experience.
-Those who struggle with substance abuse problems often come to realize the damage they have done to others and themselves, creating a downward spiral about negative feelings largely directed at the self.
-This degrades the ego over time, resulting in poor self-esteem, a minimal sense of personal value, and an inability to see one’s worth in the world.
-This is ego depletion, and someone who experiences this for too long may become despondent and convinced that he or she will never recover.
-Worse, the individual may assume that he or she doesn’t deserve to recover and is just another lost cause.
+Those who struggle with substance abuse problems often come to realize the damage they have done to others and themselves, thereby creating a downward spiral of negative feelings primarily directed at the self.
+This degrades the ego over time, resulting in:

-Those who struggle with substance abuse and commit to making a change, may not fully realize that making that change rests entirely on their shoulders; others may provide guidance, but it is ultimately up to them to do the work and build a healthier, sober lifestyle.
+Those who struggle with substance abuse and commit to making a change may not fully realize that the onus of following through with that change rests entirely on their shoulders.
+Others may provide guidance, but it’s ultimately up to them to do the work and build a healthier, sober lifestyle.

 Finding Internal Balance

 The physical effects of addiction and chemical dependency are relatively easy to overcome compared to the psychological damage addiction can inflict and the extreme hold it can have over human behavior.

-Yoga may not be the most strenuous form of exercise, but the methodology behind it demands discipline and self-awareness; two traits most people with substance abuse disorders lose throughout the course of their addictions.
+Yoga may not be the most strenuous form of exercise, but the methodology behind it demands discipline and self-awareness, two traits most people with substance abuse disorders lose during the course of their addiction.

 Forming Better, Healthier Habits With Yoga